 - 2015 – speleologists searched for the entrance in the passages above the Boybuloq.
 They discovered several caves and the most promising was code-named ČB-15 (Chul Bair 15) at the height of 3,522 m.
 Later this cave was named Vishnevsky Cave to commemorate the outstanding speleologist who deceased in this year.

-- 2021 – the researched depth of Boybuloq reached 1430 m and the cave length – 15 212 m.
-The distance between Boybuloq and Vishnevsky Cave was further decreased to mere 70 m – but the connecting passage was too narrow to pass through it.
+- 2021 – the researched depth of Boybuloq reached 1430 m and the cave length was 15 212 m.
+The distance between Boybuloq and Vishnevsky Cave was further decreased to a mere 70 m – but the connecting passage was too narrow to pass through it.

-Let’s wait for the results of next expeditions!
+Let’s wait for the results of the next expeditions!